USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3cat_logarea-1.png" style="display: block; margin: auto;" />

-Below is a plot of log(dissolved N2O) vs. log(NO3) by ecoregion, which suggested that the NO3 effect on N2O may have varied by ecoregion.
+Below is a plot of log(dissolved N2O) vs. log(NO3) by ecoregion, which suggested that the NO3 effect on dissolved N2O may have varied by ecoregion.

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3_ecoregion-1.png" style="display: block; margin: auto;" />